Methodology

 ---|---|

 12-04-2023 | We found an error in our original calculation of pDOCKQ.
 The calculation has been corrected to match https://doi.org/10.1038/s41467-022-28865-w, and all values on the site have been updated.
-The same error occurred in Lim et al. 2023, which will be corrected.
 We sincerely apologize for any inconvenience this may have caused. |

 09-05-2023 | The site is officially released to the public. |